The Farnborough Story

 In 2008 Farnborough International created its venue business to maximise its 100,000 sqm site outside of the Airshow, by opening a 3,000 sqm permanent venue building where it hosts a variety of events throughout the year.

-In the spring of 2018, we will be opening Hall 1, a new 20,000 sqm conference and exhibition facility, offering 12,500 sqm of flexible event space.
+In March 2018, Hall 1 opened: a new permanent conference and exhibition facility, offering 20,000 sqm of flexible event space.

 We are on an exciting journey and our aim is to make Farnborough International not only famous for delivering airshows but also for hosting world-class events in the Farnborough International Exhibition and Conference centre.